yairm210/Unciv/README.md

 THE most common request, hands down.
 Everyone wants their favorite Civ in the game, I get that.
 But there are so many other things to work on - automations, AI, UI, graphics, bugs, and of course other features from the original game that are currently missing.
 Eventually we'll have them all, but the key word is "eventually".

-## How can I translate to {language}?

-Awesome!

-Like most open-source projects, Unciv is developed at Github

-The​​​ translation​ files are at​​​ https://github.com/yairm210/UnCiv/tree/master/android/assets/jsons/Translations

-When you feel that you're ready to add your​​​ translation​​ to the game, you'll need to create a merge request, which takes your changes and puts them into the main version of the game - it's pretty straightforward once you do it

-Do as much as you're comfortable with - it's a big game with a lot of named objects, so don't feel pressured into doing everything =)

-You don't need to download anything, all translation work can be done on the Github website :)

-Note that Right-to-Left languages such as Arabic and Hebrew are not supported by the framework :/

 ## Will you implement Civ VI?

 Maybe, once we've finished with all of Civ V. But considering how long it took to get this far, Civ VII may be out by then.